’90 Day Fiancé’: Jenny Explains What Happened After Meeting Sumit’s Wife

 “I’d rather be in jail than in the marriage that I’m in.
 I want to live with Jenny.”

-90 Day Fiancé: The Other Way airs on Mondays on TLC.
+TLC’s 90 Day Fiancé: The Other Way airs on Mondays.

 Delivered To Your INBOX